-Criminal Homicide-These offenses are separated into two.
-Murder / non-negligent manslaughter: The willful (non-negligent) killing of one human being by another.
-Manslaughter by Negligence: Negligent manslaughter: The killing of another person through gross negligence.
+CRIMINAL HOMICIDE-These offenses are separated into two.
+Murder / Non-negligent Manslaughter:

+- Murder and Non-negligent Manslaughter is defined as the willful (non-negligent) killing of one human being by another. - Any death caused by injuries received in a fight, argument, quarrel, assault or the commission of a crime.

+MANSLAUGHTER BY NEGLIGENCE is defined as the killing of another person through grow negligence.

-Sexual Assault occurs when a physical sexual activity is engaged in without the consent of the other person or when the other person is unable to consent to the activity.
+SEXUAL ASSAULT occurs when a physical sexual activity is engaged in without the consent of the other person or when the other person is unable to consent to the activity.
 The activity or conduct may include physical force, violence, threat, or intimidation, ignoring the objections of the other person, causing the other person's intoxication or incapacitation through the use of drugs or alcohol, and taking advantage of the other person's incapacitation (including voluntary intoxication).

-Sex Offenses: Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+SEX OFFENSES: Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

-- A. Rape: the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - B. Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - C. Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - D. Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.
+- Rape: Is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+This offense includes the rape of both males and females. - Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.

-Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+ROBBERY: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.